 Refinancing is not for everyone!
 You have to look at your situation and determine if student loan refinancing would actually make sense for you.
 For most people it does make sense but in certain situations it does not at all.
 Look at your specific numbers and situation to decide.

-Student loan refinancing vs. Student loan consolidation
+How student loan refinancing works vs. Student loan consolidation

 If you are not sure whether you want to refinance or consolidate your loans, then it is important to understand the differences between them.
+You need to know how student loan refinancing works compared to student loan consolidation or forgiveness.

 First, student loan consolidation is a program from the federal government.
 It’s run through the Federal Student Aid off where you are able to combine multiple federal student loans into one new loan.